dang-tong/dangt-tong.github.io/_pages/cv.md

 Work experience
 ======
+Department of Earth and Space Sciences, University of Science and Technology of China
 * 2022-present: Associate Professor
-* 2020-2021: Associate Researcher
+* 2020-2021   : Associate Researcher
-* 2020-2021: Postdoctoral fellow
+* 2018-2020   : Postdoctoral fellow
-  * Department of Earth and Space Sciences, University of Science and Technology of China

 Publications
 ======